-• To stabilize neighborhoods, encourage in-fill development, avoid inappropriate and ineffective design, promote business growth and investment, encourage continued private ownership and use of buildings and land and improve property values."
+To stabilize neighborhoods, encourage in-fill development, avoid inappropriate and ineffective design, promote business growth and investment, encourage continued private ownership and use of buildings and land and improve property values."

-The following guidelines are based on the Secretary of the Interior's Standards for Rehabilitation.
+The following guidelines are based on the Secretary of the Interior's Standards for Rehabilitation (see Section 4.2).
 This document provides guidance on maintaining, repairing, and, when necessary, replacing historic features on properties within the Tarpon Springs Historic District.